nicobautista/Slosh2022/calibrationREADME.md

 # **calibration.m**
 This script processes the static system calibration data obtained with LabVIEW to calculate the K-matrix.

+The following directories need to contain the following files:
+* **'FinalData' directory:** CSV files from calibration.
+This should include Fx+, Fx-, Fy+, Fy-, Fz+, Fz-, Tx+, Tx-, Ty+, Ty-, Tz+, and Tz-.

+## Important:
+Some loads from the sensors in the CSV files aren't oriented correctly since the mounting of the three sensors is not the same for the 3 of them.
+Line 32 takes care of orienting these loads correctly by multiplying individual columns by -1.
+However, before generating the K matrix, it is important to verify that the orientations are correct.
+To verify this, plot Fx1, Fx2, and Fx3 (from the CSV file) together and verify that they are oriented correctly.
+The same applies for Fy and Fz.
+If they are not oriented correctly, edit line 16 accordingly.

 ## Section 1: Set parameters
 This section is used to set parameters and flags for the script to use in the following sections.
 1. If using the script to test a single CSV, set `singleFileBool` to `true`.
 Otherwise, set it to `false`.